-One of the topics, which appears in several feedbacks, is about the potential positive influence from civic education to motivate young Bulgarians to stay in the country and not emigrate.
-The key to this is seen in the positive influence of civic education for better understanding of civic processes, for more informed political choices, for reducing the sense of helplessness and building confidence for upholding civic rights.
+One of the topics, which appears in several feedbacks, is about the potential positive influence from the civic education to motivate young Bulgarians to stay in the country and not to emigrate.
+The key to this is seen in the positive influence of the civic education for better understanding of the civic processes, for more informed political choices, for reducing the sense of helplessness and building confidence for upholding civic rights.

-Tightly related to these opinions is the position that active citizenship behavior is linked to better knowledge about citizenship rights and obligations:
+Tightly related to these opinions is the position that the active citizenship behaviour is linked to better knowledge about citizenship rights and obligations:

-"In my opinion, by improving civic education in Bulgaria, society will be able to clearly express its position, to fight against injustice, to demand from the government and no less important - it will be responsible and then it would be possible to achieve higher voting activity." (female, 18 years old)
+"In my opinion, by improving civic education in Bulgaria, society will be able to clearly express its position, to fight against injustice, to demand from the government and no less important - it will be responsible and then it would be possible to achieve higher voting activity." (girl, 18 years old)

-"If we have better civic education, we will make informed decisions, we will be able to build our own opinion on various issues and we will reduce discrimination." (female, 15 years old)
+"If we have a better civic education, we will make informed decisions, we will be able to build our own opinion on various issues and we will reduce discrimination." (girl, 15 years old)

-In addition, some respondents connect active citizenship behavior to economic prosperity and sustainable exploitation of natural resources.
+In addition, some respondents connect the active citizenship behaviour to economic prosperity and sustainable exploitation of the natural resources.

-The second highlight is related to the quality of civic education, which is estimated as too theoretical, not related to the problems of today's society, not relevant to the real needs of young people:
+The second highlight is related to the quality of the civic education, which is estimated as too theoretical, not related to the problems of today's society, not relevant to the real needs of the young people:

-"I think it is important for students to get an idea of real life, not just the topics that are taught.
-Most [young people] feel unprepared for the reality they face when they graduate, they don't know what is required from them (when they have to vote, for example, or apply for a job)." (female, 18 years old)
+"I think it is important for students to get an idea of the real life, not just the topics that are taught.
+Most of us feel unprepared for the reality they face when they graduate, they don't know what is required from them (when they have to vote, for example, or apply for a job)." (girl, 18 years old)

-"In my opinion, education on this topic in school is almost useless, as the subject requires practice and developing of true understanding - through [real] events / stories / movements / acquaintances, and not through a dry theory or a lecture, refracted through the prism of the teachers and teaching staff." (female, 17 years old)
+"In my opinion, education on this topic in school is almost useless, as the subject requires practice and developing of true understanding - through [real] events / stories / movements / acquaintances, and not through a dry theory or a lecture, refracted through the prism of the teachers and teaching staff." (girl, 17 years old)

-Those opinions are very important in the context of the RAINBOW project as they show a real need of improvement of civic education in Bulgaria.
+Those opinions are very important in the context of the RAINBOW project as they show a real need of improvement of the civic education in Bulgaria.

-Secondary level students' experience and perception of discrimination
+Secondary level students' experience and perception of discriminations

-1. Have you ever been discriminated against or witnessed discrimination?
+1. Have you ever been discriminated against or witnessed discriminations?

-A third of the respondents have never experienced discrimination, but 55,7% acknowledge that this happens to them from time to time.
+A third of the respondents had never experienced discrimination, but 55,7% acknowledge that this happens to them from time to time.
 Approx. 10% of the respondents acknowledge they experience discrimination often; 1% is discriminated against every day.

-As to the reasons of discrimination, according to the respondents, in 38% of cases such situations are related to physical appearance; in 22,4% - to morals (which could be understood also as: behavior); 20,3% are discriminated because of their gender; 18,8% - because of their age.
+As to the reasons of discrimination, according to the respondents, in 38% of the cases such situations are related to the physical appearance; in 22,4% - to the morals (which could be understood also as: behaviour); 20,3% are discriminated because of their gender; 18,8% - because of their age.

 The factor discrimination by age deserves attention.
-It might be a sign for peer tension (bullying), as well as an indication of young people feeling underestimated by the adults (parents, teachers, etc.); feeling their opinion is not taken into account / their voice is not heard.
+It might be a sign speaking for peer tension (bullying), as well as an indication of young people feeling underestimated by the adults (parents, teachers, etc.); feeling their opinion is not considered / their voice is not heard.